PlagueHO/CosmosDB/README.md

 $documents = Get-CosmosDbDocument -Context $cosmosDbContext -CollectionId 'MyNewCollection' -MaxItemCount 5 -ResponseHeader ([ref] $ResponseHeader)
 $continuationToken = [String] $ResponseHeader.'x-ms-continuation'
 ```

+> **Note:** You don't need to specify the partition key here because you are just
+getting the first 5 documents in whatever order they are available so going to
+a specific partition is not required.

 Get the next 5 documents from a collection in the database using
 the continuation token found in the headers from the previous